Origins of the Cold War: Latin America

-Far East and Pacific
+Asia-Pacific

 After the war ended, British Malaya was plunged into a state of emergency as British and Commonwealth forces fought a protracted counter-insurgency war against their former communist-led Malayan Peoples' Anti-Japanese Army ally, who had fought the Japanese occupation and now demanded independence from the British Empire.
 In British Hong Kong, which had surrendered to Japan in December 1941, civil unrest occurred after Britain rapidly re-established rule at the end of the war.

 Australia's entry into the Cold War came in 1950, when it rushed combat air and sea forces into the Korean War, two days after the Americans did.
 Australian Prime Minister Robert Menzies received a hero's welcome in Washington.
 The ANZUS military alliance with New Zealand and the United States was signed in July 1951; it was a plan for consultation and did not involve military planning like NATO.
 Public opinion in Australia was intensely hostile to Japan after its wartime atrocities, but Japan was now an ally in the Cold War, so Australia's accepted the very generous soft peace treaty with Japan in 1951.
 Instead of worrying about a resurgent Japan, Australia now worried more about a possible Chinese threat.

-Asia
+China

-Following decades of struggle, the Chinese Communist Party under Mao Zedong defeated Chiang Kai-shek's National Revolutionary Army and established a new Marxist-Lenin country at Mainland China in 1949, the Nationalist government leaders and much of the Republic of China's upper class fled to Taiwan.
+Following decades of struggle, the Chinese Communist Party under Mao Zedong defeated Chiang Kai-shek's National Revolutionary Army and established a new Marxist–Leninist state in mainland China in 1949, the Nationalist government leaders and much of the Republic of China's upper class fled to Taiwan.
 Before this, Stalin had in fact supported greatly Chiang Kai-shek's party, while giving help to the CCP in the same time.
-The United States had tried in 1945–1948 to bring the Nationalists and Communists together in a coalition, but had no success.
+The United States had tried in 1945–1947 to bring the Nationalists and Communists together in a coalition, but had no success.
 The conflict was hence not a typical aspect of the Cold War between US and USSR until the 1950s.
 As the Korean War broke out, US started to provide a larger support to the Nationalist China on the island Taiwan.
-On the other hand, Communist China came to the North Korea's aid in the Korean War in late 1950, pushed back the UN force and escalated the hostility towards US.
+On the other hand, Communist China came to the North Korea's aid in the Korean War in late 1950, pushed back the UN force and escalated the hostility towards the US.